AvolitesLtd/TitanManual/docs/chases/editing-a-chase.md

 ---

--   To <strong>edit</strong> the contents of a cue: Press <Keys.HardKey>Clear</Keys.HardKey> to empty the programmer, raise the fader to output the cue, make the changes, press \[Record Step\], then the <strong>Select</strong> button for the cue number.
+-   To <strong>edit</strong> the contents of a cue: Press <Keys.HardKey>Clear</Keys.HardKey> to empty the programmer, raise the fader to output the cue, make the changes, press <Keys.SoftKey>Record Step</Keys.SoftKey>, then the <strong>Select</strong> button for the cue number.

 -   To <strong>insert</strong> a cue between two other cues, set up the look for the new cue, press <Keys.SoftKey>Insert Step</Keys.SoftKey>, then type the cue number for the new cue